Vorlonhomeworld/BBCL/18 Random numbers and Loops.md

 <a href="rel"><img src="https://github.com/Vorlonhomeworld/BBCL/blob/main/images/dice_throw.jpg" ></a>

   We still start off with setting up "\*random-state\*" and  we still tell it to "make-random-state t" just as before and we still define our function "dice".
-Now we can call it something else if we wanted, but because this is a dice thow, it's easier to call it a name that make it easy for us to remember why we're using this.
+Now we can call it something else if we wanted, but because this is a dice thow, it's easier to call it a name that makes it easy for us to remember why we're using this.
 We *do* change the random number we want to produce to be anything from 1 to 20.
 At this point, we set up our loop.

   Common Lisp loops start off by declaring the loop function right away, it also does one other thing, it takes a shortcut in the syntax.
 Most other coding language would